 We all need to work together to slow the spread of the new coronavirus.
 If you’re having trouble wearing a mask, try a different fabric or fit.
 Wearing some kind of breathable face covering is better than nothing.
 According to the WHO, medical masks when worn the right way do not cause you to breathe in more carbon dioxide or reduce your oxygen levels.
 And a homemade face covering made of three layers probably won’t fit tightly enough to affect your oxygen either.
 A face mask or covering may just be uncomfortable.
-Try coverings make from fabrics like 100% cotton T-shirt material.
-Or try tying something across your nose that hangs down freely to shield your nose and mouth.
+Try coverings made from fabrics like 100% cotton T-shirt material.

 If you can’t wear a mask or face covering because of severe asthma or breathing distress, protect yourself from COVID-19 in other ways: